certik/hermes2d/doc/src/tutorial-2.rst

 and the initial fine mesh is created through its global refinement both in
 $h$ and $p$.
 The fine mesh solution is the approximation of interest both during the adaptive process and at the end of computation.
 The coarse mesh solution represents its low-order part.

-Both these solutions are evolved during the adaptive process in a PDE-independent manner, based on the discrepancies between global and local orthogonal projections.
-(Sometimes we replace the global orthogonal projection with the solve on the coarse mesh, the difference is negligible.)
+In all adaptivity examples in Hermes, the coarse mesh solution can be turned off and a global orthogonal projection of the fine mesh solution on the coarse mesh can be used instead.
+In most cases, this yields a better convergence behavior than using the coarse mesh solve (and the projection problem is always linear and better conditioned than solving on the coarse mesh).

+Note that this approach is PDE independent, which is truly great for multiphysics coupled problems.
+Currently, Hermes does not use a single analytical error estimate or any other technique that would narrow down its applicability to just some equations or just low-order FEM.

-The obvious disadvantage of this approach to adaptivity is its higher computational cost, especially in 3D.
+The obvious disadvantage of the Hermes approach to automatic adaptivity is its higher computational cost, especially in 3D.
 We are aware of this fact and would not mind at all replacing it with some cheaper technique (as long as it also is PDE-independent, works for elements of high orders, and can be successfully used to guide *hp*-adaptivity).
+So far, however, no alternatives meeting these criteria exist yet to our best knowledge.

 Understanding Convergence Rates
 -------------------------------